-Rethinking Electricity Markets is an Energy Systems Catapult initiative to develop proposals to reform electricity markets so that they best enable innovative, efficient, whole energy system decarbonisation.
+Rethinking Electricity Markets is an Energy Systems Catapult programme that began in 2019 to develop proposals to reform electricity markets so that they best enable innovative, efficient, whole energy system decarbonisation.

-work collaboratively and interactively with a range of stakeholders with different perspectives and expertise
+Work collaboratively and interactively with a range of stakeholders with different perspectives and expertise

-draw on our capabilities to analyse and understand the challenges of whole energy system decarbonisation
+Draw on our capabilities to analyse and understand the challenges of whole energy system decarbonisation

-draw on our experience in working with innovators and local energy projects
+Draw on our experience in working with innovators and local energy projects

-share and test our emerging insights on a regular basis.
+Share and test our emerging insights on a regular basis.

-The Electricity System Challenge and Opportunity
+The Electricity System Challenge

 Current electricity market arrangements are complex and market mechanisms do not fully reflect the value of different technologies to the system as a whole – in terms of how they impact on overall system costs or reduce carbon emissions.
 The value of different technologies depends on:

-how flexible and reliable they are
+How flexible and reliable they are

-where they are located on the network
+Where they are located on the network

-their impact on carbon emissions.
+Their impact on carbon emissions.

 Current market arrangements make it difficult to promote a balance of investment across different times, locations and solutions or to encourage long-term investment choices and innovation.